wp-plugins/custom-stock-widget/readme.txt

 * Numerous minor bug fixes

 = 1.0 =

 Plugin released.

 == Upgrade Notice ==

-= 1.4 =
+= 1.4.1 =

-Upgrade to get the latest fixes and feature improvements
+Major functionality upgrade.
+Update now to be able to define multiple shortcodes with independent stock lists for each.